-Homework is given each week in Alice House and may take the form of literacy and/or numeracy.
+Homework is given each week in I1 and I2 and may take the form of literacy and/or numeracy.
 Reading is also set each night.
+In Reception homework is set on a Friday and reading is set each night.
 When helping your child with writing or number work at home, we would ask that you please follow the school's strategies for letter and number formation.